A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions

+Figure \ref{startingtimedistribution} reports on the observed starting times of the activities after the simulations have run.
+We show here data from the last 30 days of the simulation obtained with the setup grouped and algorithm LSPI.
+We see that the \emph{retiree} mostly works out during morning hours after breakfast, but also after lunch or in the evening.
+The \emph{sporter} prefers to perform his workout spread over the hours of the day with a higher likelihood during the morning hours and in the evening.
+Finally, the \emph{workaholic} works out most of the time right after waking up and before having breakfast.
+There are occasions when the \emph{workaholic} works out before going to bed.
+These findings indicate that the learned policies accurately learn to send interventions at the right moments and that the users from the different profiles workout more and at the right moments.

-{\bf In Depth Profile Policy Analysis:} Figures \ref{Workaholic}-\ref{Arnold} report on the performance of the different policies on each type of user.
-We see that Q-learning learn slow, but consistent over all types of users.
-LSPI however shows great diversity between the different profiles, also which learning setup is most appropriate.
-For \emph{Arnold} it does perform consistently well (which is an "easy" profile as many policies result in a positive reward), while for other profiles some setups work well while other work really bad.
+Figure \ref{fig:average_daily_reward} reports on the average performance across the different experimental setups and learning algorithms.
+We see that Q-learning learns slowly, but is consistent over all types of users.
+LSPI, however, shows great diversity between the different setups in terms of average reward, also which learning setup is most appropriate.
+We can observe that for LSPI, most of the learning takes place during the first week after which the average reward stabilizes.

-Overall, we see that there are three different ways to speed up learning such that learning is feasible in human-scale time: i) generalization over states through basis functions (LSPI) outperforms table-based learning (Q-learning), ii) generalization over traces of several agents (group based policies) outperforms learning for agents individually (separate learning), and iii) generalization over the \emph{right} agents (cluster-based approaches) outperform generalization over \emph{all} agents (pooled).
+Overall, we see that there are three different ways to speed up learning such that learning is feasible in human-scale time: i) generalization over states through basis functions (LSPI) outperforms table-based learning (Q-learning), ii) generalization over traces of several agents (group-based policies) outperforms learning for agents individually (separate learning), and iii) generalization over the \emph{right} agents (cluster-based approaches) outperforms generalization over \emph{all} agents (pooled).
 All three are needed for interventions in realistic, human domains.